top1944/duckuments/docs/25_contrib/60_contributing_to_docs.md

 In the multiple-page version, each page also includes a comment box powered by a service called Disqus.
 This provides a way for people to write comments with a very low barrier.
 (We would periodically remove the comments.)

-## Installing dependencies for compiling the documentation
+## Installing dependencies for compiling the documentation {#installing-docs-system}

 Let `DUCKUMENTS` be the base directory for the documentation.